Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 ## 2: Time Profile Builder

 This module is used to produce the time profile selection to be used as an input in the [Annual PCU to Model Time Period PCU](#4-annual-pcu-to-model-time-period-pcu) conversion.
-It enables the user to set model time profiles, including the name of the profile, days to use, the time period start and end hours, and the months.
+It enables the user to set up to seven different time profiles, including the name of the profile, days to use, the time period start and end hours, and the months.
+The months selected are used for all time profiles.
 The profile builder menu is shown below.

 ![Profile Builder GUI](doc/images/profile_builder_menu.PNG "Profile Builder GUI")

+The user is expected to enter a name for the time period selection.
+The days and time periods have default values which can be changed by selecting the relevant checkboxes and drop down menus.
+To create the selected profiles, the user must click 'Save Selection'.
 A warning appears when the time periods selected do not add up to 24 hours.
-The months selected are used for all time profiles.
 The output is summarised in the table below.

 Table: Time Profile Builder output